LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 ### Domains

-A domain is a collection of related intents and entities, and adomain has a specified NLU provider and language.
+A domain is a collection of related intents and entities, and a domain has a specified NLU provider and language.

 In a bot, you can associate one domain with each dialog.
 This allows you to associate the dialog's interactions with intents and entities from that domain.
 For example, you might [associate an intent with a Dialog Starter interaction](conversation-builder-assist.html) to use the intent to trigger the dialog's flow.